Hurricane Impact Windows Cost Calculator

 Website Editor's Answer

 Ryan, I think my first choice would have to be the PGT Winguard 5500 series at $24,200.
-It's the slightly better window in my opinion to the ViWinTech Shoreline 3100 series and the equal of the CWS Windpact.
+So, It's the slightly better window in my opinion to the ViWinTech Shoreline 3100 series and the equal of the CWS Windpact.
 Because all three of these are so close in price, I would take a good hard look at the reviews and reputation of the companies doing the install.
 This would weigh heavily on my decision in terms of which of these three impact windows I went with.

 Editor Jim R. - March, 2021